HENNGE/sankouview/README.md

 ## License

-sankouview is licensed by HENNGE under the Apache License, Version 2.0.
+sankouview is licensed by HENNGE K.K. under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.